-The three independent sources of $N_2O$ emissions estimates from agriculture at global, regional and national levels are: USEPA, EDGAR and FAOSTAT (USEPA 2013; Tubiello et al. 2015; Janssens-Maenhout et al. 2017a).
+The three independent sources of N_2O emissions estimates from agriculture at global, regional and national levels are: USEPA, EDGAR and FAOSTAT (USEPA 2013; Tubiello et al. 2015; Janssens-Maenhout et al. 2017a).
 EDGAR and FAOSTAT have temporal resolution beyond 2005 and these databases compare well with national inventory data (Figure 2.10).
 USEPA has historical estimates through 2005 and projections thereafter.
 The independent data use IPCC methods, with Tier 1 emission factors and national reporting of activity data.
 Tier 2 approaches are also available based on top-down and bottom-up approaches.
 Recent estimates using inversion modelling and process

 Figure 2.10 | Globally averaged atmospheric N2O mixing ratios since 1984.
-Data source: NOAA/ESRL Global Monitoring Division (www.esrl.noaa.gov/gmd/hats/combined/N2O.html).
+Data source: NOAA/ESRL Global Monitoring Division (www.esrl.noaa.gov/gmd/hats/ combined/N2O.html).

 Figure 2.11 | Average agricultural N2O emissions estimates from 1990.
 Sub-sectorial agricultural emissions are based on the Emissions Database for Global Atmospheric Research (EDGAR v4.3.2; Janssens-Maenhout et al. 2017a); FAOSTAT (Tubiello et al. 2013) and National GHGI data (Grassi et al. 2018).
 GHGI data are aggregate values for the sector.
 Note that EDGAR data are complete only through 2012; the EDGAR data in the right-hand panel represent the three years 2010-2012 and are presented for comparison.
+FAO data for the "other agriculture" category includes emissions from crop residues, cultivated organic soil, and burning of crop residues.

-models estimate total annual global $N_2O$ emissions of 16.1-18.7 (bottom-up) and 15.9-17.7 TgN (top-down), demonstrating relatively close agreement (Thompson et al. 2014).
+models estimate total annual global N2O emissions of 16.1-18.7 (bottom-up) and 15.9-17.7 TgN (top-down), demonstrating relatively close agreement (Thompson et al. 2014).
 Agriculture is the largest source and has increased with extensification and intensification.
-Recent modelling estimates of terrestrial sources show a higher emissions range that is slightly more constrained than what was reported in AR5: approximately 9 (7-11) $TgN_2O-N$ yr-1 (Saikawa et al. 2014; Tian et al. 2016) compared to 6.6 (3.3-9.0) $TgN_2O-N$ yr-1 (Ciais et al. 2013a).
-Estimates of marine $N_2O$ emissions are between 2.5 and 4.6 $TgN_2O-N$ yr-1 (Buitenhuis et al., 2018; Saikawa et al., 2014).
+Recent modelling estimates of terrestrial sources show a higher emissions range that is slightly more constrained than what was reported in AR5: approximately 9 (7-11) TgN2O-N yr-1 (Saikawa et al. 2014; Tian et al. 2016) compared to 6.6 (3.3-9.0) TgN2O-N yr-1 (Ciais et al. 2013a).
+Estimates of marine N2O emissions are between 2.5 and 4.6 TgN2O-N yr-1 (Buitenhuis et al., 2018; Saikawa et al., 2014).

-To conclude, $N_2O$ is continuing to accumulate in the atmosphere at an increasingly higher rate (very high confidence), driven primarily by increases in manure production and synthetic nitrogen fertiliser use from the mid-20th century onwards (high confidence).
-Findings since AR5 have constrained regional and global estimates of annual $N_2O$ emissions and improved our understanding of the spatio-temporal dynamics of $N_2O$ emissions, including soil rewetting and freeze-thaw cycles which are important determinants of total annual emission fluxes in some regions (medium confidence).
+To conclude, N2O is continuing to accumulate in the atmosphere at an increasingly higher rate (very high confidence), driven primarily by increases in manure production and synthetic nitrogen fertiliser use from the mid-20th century onwards (high confidence).
+Findings since AR5 have constrained regional and global estimates of annual N2O emissions and improved our understanding of the spatio-temporal dynamics of N2O emissions, including soil rewetting and freeze-thaw cycles which are important determinants of total annual emission fluxes in some regions (medium confidence).